About the Miwok 100K

 The Coast Miwok

-We are grateful to the Coast Miwok for their reverence of the land on which we run.
-We feel an obligation to care for that land so future generations can walk here in peace and beauty.
+We are grateful to the Coast Miwok (Huuku’i’ko) for their reverence for the land on which we run.
+We feel an obligation to care for this land so future generations can walk here in peace and beauty.

-If you’d like to know more about the people whose ancestral home is this stunning area, check out https://www.nps.gov/pore/learn/historyculture/people_coastmiwok.htm and https://www.mapom.org/.
-These websites will give you an extra appreciation of the region and its Native American inhabitants as you traverse its trails.
+If you’d like to know more about the people whose ancestral home is this stunning area, visit www.coastmiwokofmarin.org.
+This website will give you an extra appreciation of the region and its Native American inhabitants today as you traverse its trails.
+And as you run Coyote – one of the many trails that comprise the Miwok 100K course – be aware there are many Coast Miwok stories about Oye (Coyote), a much-loved trickster.
+So remember to watch your step.

 Race Director